-I’m a professional MMA fighter, I’m signed to BAMMA but also compete at Bellator and my current record is 12-8-1.
+I’m a professional MMA fighter for Bellator and BAMMA and my current record is 13-8-1.

 MMA requires a good understanding of multiple disciplines and it’s widely believed that MMA can best prepare you for any real life situation – more than any other discipline.
 There are limitless strengths and techniques than can be combined and utilised and this means each person’s style can be more dynamic than most and unique to their own ever-evolving skill set.